-What is the best location for the Haven (AH-1)?
+What is the best location for Haven (AH-1)?

-Install in either the supply or the warm air heating system.
+Install the AH-1 in either the supply or the warm air heating system.
 With A/C systems, the best location is over the air conditioning coil.

 Can Haven (AH-1) be installed in the return?